This post is a collection of notes of tips and tricks when trying to set up slurm server on Ubuntu 20.04 focal.

 SlurmdDebug=3

-4. The host name orc-iris (occurring in multiple locations) in the above quoted configuration should be replaced by whatever the host name of the server is, which can be obtained by running hostname in the terminal.
+The host name iris2 (occurring in multiple locations) in the above quoted configuration should be replaced by whatever the host name of the server is, which can be obtained by running hostname on the terminal.

-5. The second line from the bottom should also be replaced by relevant info to the server.
+The second line from the bottom should also be replaced by relevant info to the server.
 The info can be obtained by running slurmd -C in the terminal.
-The slurmd command will become available after running step 1-4 in Ref.
-[1].
-Also, attention to the note in Ref.
-[2] about the reduction of RealMemory value.
+The slurmd command will become available after step-2.

-After the configurations above, when running sudo service slurmd start and sudo service slurmctld start to start the service, sometimes they may fail to start.
-The reason could be multifold, but specifically in my case, it was due to that the port 6818 and/or 6817 is being used.
-In that case, we want to run the following command to kill anything running on the relevant port, e.g.,
+If running sudo service slurmd start and sudo service slurmctld start fails due to that the port 6818 and/or 6817 is being used, we can run the following command to kill anything running on the relevant port, e.g.,

 sudo kill -9 `sudo lsof -t -i:6818`